top of page

 The Kimberley is a rugged and remote region located in the northern part of Western Australia.
 Here's more about this stunning and unique destination:

-1. Geography: The Kimberley covers an area of over 423,000 square kilometers (163,362 square miles) and is known for its rugged landscapes, including ancient rock formations, deep gorges, and dramatic waterfalls.
+The Kimberley covers an area of over 423,000 square kilometres (163,362 square miles) and is known for its rugged landscapes, including ancient rock formations, deep gorges, and dramatic waterfalls.
 The region is sparsely populated, with most of its inhabitants living in small towns and Aboriginal communities.

 Post: Blog2_Post